Viqarunnisa Noon School and College: History

-On 16 January 2023, the Ministry of Education issued a circular limiting additional admittance beyond the number of seats in a school to seven percent.
-This stopped the admission of 41 students who parents filed a petition against the circular with the Bangladesh High court.
-Justice KM Kamrul Kader and Justice Mohammad Ali issued a verdict ordering the school to ignore the ministry circular and admit 41 students to grade one.
-In May 2023, Justice KM Kamrul Kader and Justice Mohammad Showkat Ali Chowdhury of the High Court Division ordered the school to admit 18 students to grade one whose siblings were students at the school.

 Campuses

-Viqarunnisa Noon School and College, Main Campus, 1/A, New Bailey Road, Dhaka - 1000.
-Gate no. 1.
+Viqarunnisa Noon School and College, main campus, 1/A New Bailey Road, Dhaka-1000, Gate no. 1.

-The main campus in Bailey Road covers about six acres of land.
-With growing admissions, the school eventually introduced multiple sections, afternoon shifts, and three branch campuses in Dhaka at Dhanmondi, Azimpur, and Bashundhara.
-Its Dhanmondi address is House No.6, Road No.80 Dhanmondi R/A, Dhak.
+The main campus on Bailey Road covers approximately six acres of land.
+With growing admissions, the school introduced multiple sections, afternoon shifts, and three branch campuses in Dhaka at Dhanmondi, Azimpur, and Bashundhara.
+The Dhanmondi campus address is House No. 6, Road No. 80, Dhanmondi R/A, Dhaka.